 And the Microcap blog is predicting even stronger numbers for 2021.
 Based on NASDAQ data, the author concluded that small cap software company performance improved 25% over the last 18 months.
 While this doesn’t compare to the big names, it’s a good showing for companies that aren’t well known, and points to the ongoing value and success of software companies across the board.

 Considering your own custom software solution?
 DOOR3 can help you craft a product that can be a true value asset for your organization.
 Or if you are currently running on your own custom-built software, DOOR3 can help you support it.
+Our legacy application modernization services can help improve your outdated applications, integrating them with modern systems, and leveraging the latest technologies to improve business operations.
 Let us know how we can help you create value for your business.